dreamscached/obsidian-simple-steam-auth/README.md

 Dynamic, real-time updated Steam Guard code component right in your Obsidian notes!

+## 🤔 Why?

+You'll find this plugin extremely convenient if you have more than one Steam account and need to switch between them often, especially if you're a bot (e.g. automated trading) developer and keep a couple dozen of these codes in your vault.

 ## 🎞️ Demo

 | Hover-to-reveal                                  | Always revealed                                   |